 Santa Clara Unified School District is the public school district that serves 14,028 students in Santa Clara and small portions of Sunnyvale, Cupertino, and North San Jose.
-The school district hosts 34 educational programs and schools with 1 kindergarten through 8th grade, 18 elementary, 4 middle, and 3 high schools and 4 alternative high schools.
-Many of the schools are named for former farmers, ranchers, and other notable Santa Clara residents such as Bowers and Bracher elementary schools, Buchser Middle School, Wilcox High School, Santa Clara High School, and Mission Early College High School.
+The school district hosts 34 educational programs and schools with 18 elementary, 1 TK-8, 4 middle, 3 high schools, and 4 alternative high schools.
+Many of the schools are named for former farmers, ranchers, and other notable Santa Clara residents such as Bowers and Bracher elementary schools, Buchser Middle School, and Wilcox High School.

-Bracher Elementary School
+Scott Lane Elementary School

-Bracher Elementary School was built in the 1950s and expanded with portable classroom buildings during the 1990s.
-The original building was designed in the mid-century modern style by architect Clyde D. Goudie and has sustained some minor alterations to materials finishes over time, but retains its form and overall design.
+Scott Lane Elementary School was built in the 1950s and expanded with portable classroom buildings during the 1990s, and 2000s.
+The original building was designed in the mid-century modern style by architect L.F.
+Richards, and has sustained some minor alterations to material finishes over time, but retains its form and overall design.